 - Bespoke software gives you a competitive advantage.
 A good developer not only provides you with valuable information and advice, but also helps you to improve your company's performance and opens up new possibilities.

 - Applications tailored for your business provide additional security for your corporate data.
 You will not have to worry that your correspondence history falls into wrong hands or is accidentally deleted, as it often happens with Skype, notorious for its instability and vulnerability.

 - Whereas the cost may be pretty high, you will not have to spend extra money on licences, updates and annual fees.
 The software will always be up to date because it can be developed non-stop.

 - One of the risks of bespoke software is that you may be solely dependent on the developers.
 Of course, ready-made apps expose businesses to similar risks, but you must be particularly careful when choosing a developer to build a custom application for your business.
 Read our tips on choosing a web and app developer here.

 Which Option Suits You Best?

 Bear in mind, that despite the fact that you will probably have to spend more on a bespoke application than for a ready-made one, it will definitely pay for itself.
 And do not forget that the quality of your future software depends on the developer you hire.
-Feel free to contact our experts if you have any questions related to software development for your business.
+Have a look at Magora bespoke software examples.
+And feel free to contact our experts if you have any questions related to software development for your business.